Nichinan Station: Layout

 The station consists of a side platform serving a single track at grade.
 A disused platform stands to the east of the track.
 The station building is a modern steel frame structure which houses a staffed ticket window and a waiting area.
 A bike shed and parking are available at the station forecourt.

 JR Kyushu had planned to cease staffing the station.
 To maintain service to residents, the Nichinan City authorities took over the management of the ticket window as a kan'i itaku agent on 1 April 2015.

-Adjacent stations

 History

 Japanese Government Railways (JGR) had opened the Shibushi Line from Nishi-Miyakonojō to Sueyoshi (now closed) in 1923.
 By 1925, the line had been extended eastwards to the east coast of Kyushu at Shibushi.
 The line was then extended northwards in phases, reaching Aburatsu by 1937.
 The track was extended further north with Kitagō opening as the northern terminus on 28 October 1941.
 Nichinan, at that time named Agata Station (吾田駅), was one of several intermediate stations opened on the same day on the new track.
 The station was renamed Nichinan on 1 January 1952.
 The route was designated the Nichinan Line on 8 May 1963.
+Freight operations were discontinued in 1982 and baggage handling in 1985.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.